gwdg/matrix-doc/content/first-steps/_index.en.md

 weight: 2
 ---

-# First steps - How to use Matrix?

 ## Matrix-Login with TUD account

 Members and members of the TU Dresden (of course also students) can use their **TUD login** (=ZIH-Login) to communicate with members of the TU Dresden and other universities and other Matrix users (e.g. academic partners) via chat and audio/video telephony in compliance with the relevant legal and regulatory provisions on data protection and IT security.